Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 visible over the tracks in the distance.)
 To Barriger's right, tracks belonging to the St. Louis Southwestern ("Cotton Belt") Railroad continue southwest toward that company's Brazos River bridge into downtown.
 Both bridges are more than 500 ft. long, yet the river's presence is otherwise undetectable from this view.
 At lower right, tracks come in and connect to both the Katy and Cotton Belt lines.
 These tracks probably merge into a single industry spur off the image to the right.
 Southern Pacific (SP) tracks can be seen crossing adjacent to the tower on both sides.
 The near side is the SP line from Bremond arriving into Waco where it terminates; its original extension to Ross was abandoned in 1929.
 The far side tracks lead to the Cotton Belt bridge, a connection in place at least since 1915.
 SP acquired the Cotton Belt in 1932. |

-Right: This photo of Tower 21 was taken by Barriger on a different trip in the 1930s.
+| Right: This photo of Tower 21 was taken by Barriger on a different trip in the 1930s.
 Here, his view from the rear platform is northeast as his southbound train moves onto the Katy's bridge over the Brazos.
 SP tracks leading to the Cotton Belt's Brazos River bridge are visible crossing in front of Tower 21.
-Like all interlocking tower buildings in Texas, Tower 21 displays its tower number on a small white rectangular placard, barely visible beneath the upper windows. |
+Like most of the interlocking towers in Texas, Tower 21 displays its number on a small white rectangular placard, barely visible beneath the upper windows. |

 |

-After a pause during the Civil War, the Houston & Texas Central (H&TC) Railway
+and Bryan during the Civil War, the Houston & Texas Central (H&TC) Railway

 resumed its northward construction toward the Red River,